The Hebrew Bible (The Old Testament)

 Absolutely.

 The narratives embedded in the Bible are known around the globe and have found their analogs in various cultures' writing up to the present day—in both religious and secular contexts.
-Think of all the modern works that dwell on the dangers of eating from the tree of knowledge (starting with Mary Shelley's Frankenstein and continuing with dozens of science fiction dystopias).
-Think of how often the story of Cain and Abel has been played out in contemporary dress (John Steinbeck's East of Eden coming to mind).
-Or how often in our writing we use metaphorical references to those stories, such as when a "David and Goliath" conflict is described, when a character is said to "enter the lions' den", when a leader of the oppressed urges to "let my people go", or when a rainbow is invoked as a promise of hope.
+Think of all the modern works that dwell on the dangers of eating from the tree of knowledge (starting with Mary Shelley's Frankenstein and continuing with countless science fiction dystopias).
+Think of how often the story of Cain and Abel has been played out in contemporary dress (John Steinbeck's East of Eden being the first to come to mind).
+Or how often in our writing we use metaphorical references to those stories, such as when a "David and Goliath" conflict is described, when a character is said to "enter the lions' den", when a leader of the oppressed urges the powerful to "let my people go", or when a rainbow is invoked as a promise of hope.

 The words of God